 Permit to build a Christian chapel at the Castle of Monaco was issued by Innocent IV in 1247.
-This letter was issued in the day of Saint Nicholas of Myra – the same prototype of contemporary Santa Claus.
-Thus in 1322 it was decided to dedicate this church to this saint, patron of seafarers.
+This letter was issued on the day of Saint Nicholas of Myra – the same prototype of contemporary Santa Claus.
+Thus in 1322, it was decided to dedicate this church to this saint, patron of seafarers.

 Construction of this church started in 1252 and over the years this structure was extended and made more beautiful.